 What to Eat and Drink

 Phoenix is known for its steaks and Mexican food.
 Sample prime cuts at The Stockyards, built on what was formerly the world's largest cattle feedlot, or at Durant's, a favorite with celebrities and local politicians.
 Several resorts boast five-star steakhouses as well.
 For exceptional Mexican, head to Barrio Café, or try a cheese crisp (a toasted tortilla covered with gooey cheddar cheese) at Macayo's.
 The latter also claims to have invented the chimichanga when its founder accidentally dropped a burrito in the fryer.

 Although you once would have been hard pressed to find much beyond steaks and Mexican cuisine, the Valley today boasts everything from Thai to Ethiopian food.
 It's also home to what some consider the best pizzeria in the nation, Pizzeria Bianco.

 When it comes to cocktails, the city has an emerging scene that is garnering national attention.
 Bitter & Twisted, Century Grand, and Little Rituals have all been honorees for the Tales of the Cocktail Spirited Awards, the international equivalent of the James Beard Awards for cocktails.

 The Valley also has an impressive craft beer scene with breweries predominantly located in downtown Phoenix, Scottsdale, Tempe, and the East Valley.
 If you're a fan of sours, be sure to drop by Arizona Wilderness Brewing Co., named the best new brewery in the world when it opened in 2013.

 Where to Stay

-For a budget-friendly downtown experience, consider the Hilton Garden Inn Phoenix Downtown, housed in a building originally built in 1932 featuring original Art Deco design and a grand lobby with restored columns and marble touches.
+For a budget-friendly downtown experience, try the Hilton Garden Inn Phoenix Downtown.
+Housed in a building originally constructed in 1932, it features an original Art Deco design and a grand lobby with restored columns and marble touches.